 The 2015 Lynnwood Comprehensive Plan outlined a number of policy statements in its Parks Element and provides the foundation reference for the goals and strategies outlined in this Plan.
 These policy statements have been modified to reflect more focused and specific parks, recreation, open space needs.
 The policies are further articulated through targeted action strategies that will translate directly into capital facilities projects.
 Strategies direct specific tasks to accomplish measurable results towards achieving goals.
-Many strategies are directly tied to capital projects included in the 2022-2027 capital facilities plan.
+Many strategies are directly tied to capital projects included in the 2016-2025 capital facilities plan.

-Strategic FOSTER A HEALTHY, ACTIVE COMMUNITY
+Strategic 01 FOSTER A HEALTHY, ACTIVE COMMUNITY

-GOAL: Lynnwood's parks, recreation facilities and programming bring community members together, celebrates culture and heritage, and supports and fosters wellbeing and quality of life.
+GOAL: Lynnwood's parks, recreation facilities and community programming bring residents together, encourage and amplify healthy lifestyles, and foster community pride, identity and livability.